djeminy/djeminy.github.io/_pages/cv.md

 Consult the [long version of my CV](/files/joerg_kienzle_cv.pdf) for more details.

-You can find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=INUL3eEAAAAJ&hl=en).
+You can find my publications on [my Google Scholar profile](https://scholar.google.com/citations?user=INUL3eEAAAAJ&hl=en) or on [my DBLP page](https://dblp.org/pid/k/JorgKienzle.html).

 ### Service and Leadership